 Roero [roˈɛːro] Arneis DOCG is made from the Arneis grape, a white, indigenous grape variety, that has existed in the area since 15th century.
 The Cornarea winery, named after the famous Cornarea Hill (1000 AD), was the first one to invest in the effort to save this species of vine, as at the beginning of the 1970s it had almost entirely disappeared.
 In 1975 Cornarea planted the variety on twelve hectares of the sloping hillsides of Cornarea Hill overlooking the small township of Canale.
 Its disappearance was due to the difficulty of producing the finicky Arneis wine without adequate technologies.
 In fact in Piedmontese the word Arneis means “naughty boy”.
 Nowadays Roero Arneis represents the strength and the deliverance of the wine-producing Roero area, of which Canale is ground zero for this variety.

-A straw yellow color, this wine has an original and intense aroma of white flowers and fruits, such as pear, peach, pineapple and passion fruit.
-The same sensations are repeated in the mouth, with the addition of crushed white almonds.
-This dry Arneis is full body, and mouth coating, well balanced and very elegant.
-The finish is rich and minerally, thanks to the presence of magnesium, which is to be found abundantly in the Cornarea hill soil.
-Honestly, we have enjoyed many, but not a better Arneis from Roero than the 2018 Cornarea!
-ES
+A straw yellow color, this wine has an intense aroma of white flowers, bosc pear and apricot, with an underlying nuance of ash-like minerality.
+Repeated on the palate, this dry Arneis is mouth coating, grows in richness, is well balanced and very elegant.
+The finish hints at extended skin contact which complements the wine’s unique minerality thanks to the presence of magnesium found abundantly in the Cornarea hill soil.
+Last night with grilled black cod.
+Honestly, we have enjoyed many, but not a better Arneis from Roero.